isomerpages/mlaw-corp/_covid19/18-Hire-purchase-agreements.md

 **c.
 What reliefs under the Act are applicable to me, the hirer/debtor?**

-* If you are **unable to pay** instalments on the hire-purchase agreement **due to COVID-19**, the finance/leasing company cannot take the following actions against you for 6 months (i.e. up to 19 October 2020):
+* If you are **unable to pay** instalments on the hire-purchase agreement **due to COVID-19**, the finance company cannot take the following actions against you for 6 months (i.e. up to 19 October 2020):

-  * Repossess the plant, machinery or fixed asset that is used for business, or repossess your commercial vehicle
+  * Repossess the plant, machinery or fixed asset that is used for business, or repossess your commercial vehicle.
-  * Start or continue court proceedings or insolvency proceedings
+  * Start or continue court proceedings or insolvency proceedings.

 **d.
 What must I do to enjoy the reliefs?**